Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

-With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.
+With prop bets available for Gordon, let's look at some stats and trends to help you find good wagers.

 Aaron Gordon Prop Bets vs. the Timberwolves